kairos-loan/kairos-contracts/README.md

 ## Code style policies

-Abreviations in naming is tolerated for well known ones such as nb, id
+Abreviations in naming is tolerated
 No abreviation if the abreviated word is the whole name

 - "collat" is "collateral"
 - "SP" is "storage position"
 - "FS" is "function selectors"
 - "sig" is "signature"
+- "temp" is "temporary"

 No file longer than 150 lines
 use singular for mapping names, plural for arrays